Local Poetry Reading Series

 SFU Lunch Poems: Third Wednesday of every month from 12-1 pm (except the summer) featuring 2 published authors.

-Surrey Muse: The group meets on the fourth Friday of each month except December in Room 405 at the City Center Branch of Surrey Libraries.
-Each gathering features an author, a poet and an artist/performer at varying levels of artistic development, followed by an open mic session.
+Surrey Muse: Each gathering features an author, a poet and an artist/performer at varying levels of artistic development, followed by an open mic session.
 Recordings of the online readings available.

 Wax Poetic: Every Wednesday, hosts RC Weslowski, Lucia Misch, Kevin Spenst, Zofia Rose and others interview a spoken word artist, poet laureate, poet with a new book, or a poetry slammer on Vancouver Co-op Radio, CFRO 100.5 FM at 2-2:30 pm.